 The duty of companies is to equip people to deal with this new state of affairs and to face up to the challenges, not least of which is retaining the learning invested in the people who work within them.
-The reward, by contrast, will be organisations that don’t get slowed by the complexity, but which thrive on it and take advantages of the benefits and opportunities it offers.
+The reward, by contrast, will be organizations that don’t get slowed by the complexity, but which thrive on it and take advantages of the benefits and opportunities it offers.

 Rod Farnan has been training and consulting with Global Integration almost since it’s inception.
-He has particular expertise on working within international/global organisations and can be contacted by email (rod at global-integration.com).
-Rod has notably worked with and within a number of healthcare and pharmaceutical organisations and has lived in both the UK and the USA – and is the only Scot on the Global Integration training and consultancy team.
+He has particular expertise on working within international/global organizations and can be contacted by email (rod at global-integration.com).
+Rod has notably worked with and within a number of healthcare and pharmaceutical organizations and has lived in both the UK and the USA – and is the only Scot on the Global Integration training and consultancy team.